Tony Perkins (politician): Personal life

 Perkins is married to Lawana Perkins (née Lee), with whom he has five children.
 He also adopted 16-year-old Boko Haram-held captive, Nigerian Leah Sharibu.

-He has been affiliated with the National Rifle Association, the American Legion, the Christian Coalition, and the Baton Rouge Rescue Mission.
+He has been affiliated with the National Rifle Association of America, the American Legion, the Christian Coalition, and the Baton Rouge Rescue Mission.
 Perkins served as president of the Council for National Policy.

 Perkins' family was affected by the 2016 Louisiana floods, and had to evacuate their Louisiana home by canoe.

+YouTube channel

+Perkins has a YouTube channel where he discusses political topics, often interviewing pastors and other figures.
+His channel currently has around 24,900 subscribers.